skadistats/compendium/chapters/01-the-demo-file.md

 See the **kind** description above to learn when decompression is necessary.

-## Summary
+## Recap

-If you comprehended everything above, you are set.
 This is all the information necessary to merely parse a replay file.

 The next section will introduce a twist: several of the message types detailed above embed *an entirely different class* of protobuf messages within them.